jpamata/jpamata.github.io/_posts/2016-9-10-notes-from-the-healthy-programmer.md

 ---
+layout: post
 title: "Notes from The Healthy Programmer"
-layout: post
-categories: [books]
+description: Some of my notes, input, and some additional research for the book, The Healthy Programmer by Joe Kutner.
+category: articles
-tags:
+tags: [health, reviews]
-  - health
-  - reviews
 comments: true
-description: Some of my notes, input, and some additional research for the book, The Healthy Programmer by Joe Kutner.
 ---

 # On Sitting